 It’s important that your weight is stable and that you are within about 10 pounds of the weight you intend to maintain before undergoing abdominoplasty.
 Our surgeons often combine liposuction with tummy tuck surgery, but the operation is not a weight-loss procedure.
 Gaining or losing a significant amount of weight after a tummy tuck can compromise the results.

 Some patients may be good candidates for a more limited abdominoplasty, usually called a mini tummy tuck.
 These operations involve a shorter incision, but the cosmetic improvements are limited to the area below the belly button.
-The only way to know if you would benefit from this procedure is consulting with a plastic surgeon.
+The only way to know if you would benefit from this procedure is by consulting with a plastic surgeon.

 Tummy Tuck Procedure